 To be audit-ready, you must log and monitor:

-- Inference Requests: Track every API call to your models, including timestamps and user identifiers.
+• Inference Requests: Track every API call to your models with timestamps, user identifiers, and model version.
 This is your primary defense for detecting model abuse.

-- Model Performance: Implement continuous monitoring that tracks model accuracy against a defined baseline.
-Alerts for performance degradation (“drift”) are crucial evidence for the Processing Integrity criterion.
+• Model Performance: Continuous monitoring that tracks model accuracy against a defined baseline.
+Drift alerts are evidence for Processing Integrity.

-- Anomalous Behavior: Configure your monitoring systems to detect and alert on anomalous patterns, such as a sudden spike in errors or queries from an unrecognized IP range.
+• Anomalous Behavior: Alerting on patterns like a spike in errors or queries from an unrecognized IP range.

 The Vetting Process: Questions That Reveal True AI Expertise